shamilmusaev/Hamster-Wars-Fullstack/README.md

-Oper website to test the project
+Open website to test the project

 https://ithshamsterwars.herokuapp.com/